1hartl/1hartl.github.io/content/authors/admin/_index.md

     icon: neuromatch
     summary: |
       Completed an intensive, hands-on deep learning course with a focus on Natural Language Processing (NLP).
 Gained practical experience with modern NLP architectures, including BERT and GPT, and explored topics such as tokenization, fine-tuning, and prompt engineering.
 Collaborated on a group project applying deep learning techniques to NLP tasks, enhancing skills in PyTorch.

-# MISCELLANEOUS
-# Full name (for SEO)
-first_name: Liam
-last_name: Hart

-# Is this the primary user of the site?
-superuser: true

-# Highlight the author in author lists? (true/false)
-highlight_name: true
 ---

 ## About Me

 I am a PhD student in the Janus Lab at Georgia Tech.
 I am fascinated with minds, how they might work, and applying what we know about them to solve real-world problems.

+The core focus of my research is autobiographical memory and its continuous development and change across the lifespan.
+Using natural language processing, I am able to combine the strengths of qualitative and quantitative methods to capture how we represent important life experiences in memory.

+My favorite thing in the world is climbing and being outdoors.
+I strive to appreciate the world and people at all times.
+The most interesting things to me are that which I do not currently understand, and my favorite thing to do is work on understanding them.